-- 1. Secondary School Diploma or GED - 2.
-Standard First Aid and Health Care Provider CPR - 3.
-Clear Vulnerable Sector Search (VSS) Police Check - 4.
-All activities (lectures, seminars, laboratories, etc.) at the Ontario College of Health & Technology are conducted in English so it is essential that every student possesses strong English writing, comprehension and speaking skills in order to prepare them for the program curriculum and any other components of the program (Clinics and Outreaches). - 5.
-Attendance at an interview session and tour.
+- 1. Secondary School Diploma or GED - All activities (lectures, seminars, laboratories, etc.) at the Ontario College of Health & Technology are conducted in English so it is essential that every student possesses strong English writing, comprehension and speaking skills in order to prepare them for the program curriculum and any other components of the program (Clinics and Outreaches).